hakimel/reveal.js/README.md

 ## History

 #### 1.4 (master/beta)
+- Main #reveal container is now selected via a class instead of ID
+- API methods for adding or removing all event listeners

 #### 1.3
 - Revised keyboard shortcuts, including ESC for overview, N for next, P for previous.
 Thanks [mahemoff](https://github.com/mahemoff)